ggabriel96/opzioni/docs/src/index.md

     This mainly targets the user of the library, but also includes the user of the command line tool built with it.

+1. **`constexpr`-all-the-things.**

+    Most of the time, all the information needed to build a command line interface is available at compile-time, so we should take advantage of that.

 1. **If it compiles, it works.**

     That's utopic, but that's what is being strived for.
-    Most of the time, all the information needed to build a command line interface is available at compile-time, so we should take advantage of that.
+    It's also very closely related to the previous goal.
+    We should be able to detect most errors at compile-time and provide decent diagnostics.

 1. **_Try_ not to repeat yourself.**

-    I like to think about command-line parsers as follows.
-    First, there is a CLI specification, say, with names, descriptions, types, default values, etc.
-    Then, parsing is done and a result is returned with which one would *simply access* the information the user provided in the command-line or they themselves provided in the specification.
-    By "simply access" I mean: if a `name` argument is defined in the specification, I would like to access its value in the result with a syntax similar to `args.name` or `args["name"]`.

-    However, in C++, one thing that really bothers me is having to state the type of the argument *both* in the CLI specification
-    *and* when accessing it in the parse result.
-    Unfortunately, that is pretty much unavoidable, at least when accessing the result.
-    On one hand, the result depends on runtime information (that comes from the command-line), so some things *cannot* be `constexpr`.
-    On the other hand, I'm not yet capable of "propagating" the type information of each argument all the way from the specification to the result (if that's even possible).
-    That means that it's impossible to write `auto name = args["name"]` if `args` is not `constexpr` and holds `std::variant`s.
-    Boost.Hana makes me think there is a way, but I don't know how.
-    See also [The return of templated Arg?][issues/5], at "The problem".

-    Finally, I decided to at least *try* to avoid asking the user to actually write the type of each argument, since they'll eventually have to do that when accessing their values.
-    In order to accomplish this, a lot of template argument deduction is used, together with the provided defaults and a lot of guessing.
-    One place that didn't quite fully work though was with actions.
+    When specifying a CLI, if some information was already given to the library, that same information should not be needed again.
+    For example, if the type of an argument was already specified, the user should not be asked to tell the type again.
+    Unfortunately that is very hard, so some places still require duplicate information.

 1. **Be bleeding-edge.**